Ich lasse dich nicht, du segnest mich denn, BWV 157: Music

 The second movement, "Ich halte meinen Jesum feste" (I hold my Jesus tightly), is a tenor aria accompanied by continuo and obbligato oboe d'amore, which perform a long ritornello serving much the same structural function as in the first movement.
 Craig Smith suggests that this is "perhaps the single most difficult tenor aria in the whole repertoire", with "wild and extremely ornate melismas".
 The aria, in a mellow triple metre, rests on two motifs, one with long resting notes, illustrating faith, and coloraturas standing for "mit Gewalt" ("with force").
-The difficulty of this vocal part is even higher as no orchestra helps or covers the voice.

 The tenor recitative, "Mein lieber Jesu du, wenn ich Verdruß und Kummer leide, so bist du meine Freude" (My dear Jesus, when I suffer oppression and torment, then You are my joy), is "lushly" accompanied by strings.
 It recalls some of the motivic material from the first movement.
-According to Julian Mincham, "these details serve to remind the modern listener, armed with a score, of Bach′s integrated approach to cantata architecture".
+According to Julian Mincham, "these details serve to remind the modern listener, armed with a score, of Bach's integrated approach to cantata architecture".

 The fourth movement, for bass, "Ja, ja, ich halte Jesum feste, so geh ich auch zum Himmel ein" (Yes, yes, I hold Jesus tightly, therefore I will also enter into heaven), combines elements of aria and recitative.
 The mood, in contrast to the earlier movements, turns to joyful, even exuberant expectation.
-The scoring of flute, violin and continuo evokes countless trio sonatas by George Frideric Handel, Georg Philipp Telemann and others.
+The scoring of flute, violin and continuo recalls trio sonatas by George Frideric Handel, Georg Philipp Telemann and others.
 The music opens with a ritornello.
 Structurally, the movement completes most of a da capo aria before a recitative episode interrupts the reprise of the A section.
 The music moves between aria and recitative twice more before a final aria section ends the movement.

 The cantata ends with a four-part setting of the chorale, "Meinen Jesum laß ich nicht, geh ihm ewig an der Seiten" (I will not let go of my Jesus, I will walk beside Him forever), with a conjunct melody and active continuo line.
 The last line is the same as the first, connecting to the beginning of the cantata.